Illinois high school girls basketball polls

 |9

-Others receiving votes: Marist 8, Rolling Meadows 6, Thornwood 4, Normal Community 4, Bartlett 2, Geneva 2
+Others receiving votes: Geneva 4, Bartlett 2, Normal Community 1, O’Fallon 1.

 Digital Access For Only $0.99